prateek-budhiraja/tic-tac-toe/README.md

 ![](./ss2.png)

+## Local Setup

-You can install all the dependencies using and start the app using below commands.
+Clone the repo and traverse into the folder and use the below commands to install dependencies and start the app on localhost.

-### `npm`
+### `npm install`

 ### `npm start`